 Should I use "standby" or "stand by" in my writing?

 When using the word as an adjective, adverb, or noun in your writing, you should use "standby" as one word.
-If you're describing the Standby mode in a computer, it should always begin with a capital "S." If you're using the word as a verb, you should be using "stand by" in your writing.
+If you're describing the Standby mode in a computer, it should always begin with a capital "S." If you're using the word as a verb, you should be using "stand by.".